 Like your skin, high-quality foam latex is susceptible to environmental elements.
-Like soaking your hands in warm water for a long period of time will cause your fingers and hands to wrinkle, foam latex can wrinkle when KEEPER BALM is applied to them.
+Like soaking your hands in warm water for a long period of time will cause your fingers and hands to wrinkle, foam latex can wrinkle when KEEPER BALM is applied to your gloves.
 That’s because KEEPER BALM helps your gloves retain moisture, necessary to maintaining their pliability and their exceptional grip.

 DIRT, SWEAT & TEARS… AND SPIT